Aware Senior Care Blog

 It’s important to know that these frustrations are completely understandable and typical.
 The stress, exhaustion, the lack of sleep.

 It’s not easy.
 But luckily, you’re not alone.
-There are great resources in Wake County where family caregivers can find support when taking care of a loved one with Alzheimer’s and Dementia.
+There are great resources in Wake County where caregivers can find dementia support groups when taking care of a loved one with Alzheimer’s and Dementia.

 What do dementia support groups provide?